 It is normal for frost to collect on cooling fins inside of the refrigerator.
 Too much frost, however, decreases cooling efficiency.
 Defrost as often as desired during summer usage.
 After turning off the refrigerator for the winter, remove all food and allow time for defrosting.
-Then remove the water from the refrigerator using pots, pans and towels.
+Then remove any water from the refrigerator using pots, pans and towel from defrosting.